KnapsackPro/knapsack_pro-ruby/README.md

     [knapsack_pro] {"queue_name"=>"retry-dead-ci-node:queue-id", "test_files"=>[{"path"=>"spec/foo_spec.rb", "time_execution"=>1.23}]}
     ```

-  * __IMPORTANT:__ If you use __the feature to retry only a single failed CI node__ on your CI server (for instance you use Buildkite and you use [auto-retry](https://buildkite.com/docs/pipelines/command-step#retry-attributes) for the failed job) then you need to be aware of [a race condition that could happen](https://github.com/KnapsackPro/knapsack_pro-ruby/pull/100). knapsack_pro should not allow running tests in Fallback Mode in the case when the failed CI node was retried to prevent running the wrong set of tests.

-    knapsack_pro has built-in support for retries of failed parallel CI nodes for listed CI servers:

-    * Buildkite (knapsack_pro reads `BUILDKITE_RETRY_COUNT`)

-    knapsack_pro reads ENV vars for above CI servers and it disables Fallback Mode when failed parallel CI node can't connect with Knapsack Pro API.
-This way we prevent running the wrong set of tests by Fallback Mode on retried CI node.

-    If you use other CI server you need to manually configure your CI server to set `KNAPSACK_PRO_CI_NODE_RETRY_COUNT=1` only during retry CI node attempt.
-If `KNAPSACK_PRO_CI_NODE_RETRY_COUNT > 0` then knapsack_pro won't allow starting running tests in Fallback Mode and instead will raise error so a user can manually retry CI node later when a connection to Knapsack Pro API can be established.

-    If you cannot set `KNAPSACK_PRO_CI_NODE_RETRY_COUNT` only for retried CI node or it is not possible for your CI server then you can disable Fallback Mode completely `KNAPSACK_PRO_FALLBACK_MODE_ENABLED=false`.

   * To [reproduce tests executed on CI node](#for-knapsack_pro-queue-mode) in development environment please see FAQ.

 #### KNAPSACK_PRO_MODIFY_DEFAULT_RSPEC_FORMATTERS (hide duplicated summary of pending and failed tests)